fastapi/fastapi/docs/tutorial/body-fields.md

     `Body` also returns objects of a subclass of `FieldInfo` directly.
 And there are others you will see later that are subclasses of the `Body` class.

-    Remember that when you import `Query`, `Path`, and others from `fastapi`, <a href="https://fastapi.tiangolo.com/tutorial/path-params-numeric-validations/#recap" target="_blank">those are actually functions that return classes of the same name</a>.
+    Remember that when you import `Query`, `Path`, and others from `fastapi`, those are actually functions that return special classes.

 !!! tip
-    Notice how each model's attribute with a type, default value and `Field` has the same structure as a path operation function's parameter, with `Field` instead of `Path`, `Query` and `Body`.
+    Notice how each model's attribute with a type, default value and `Field` has the same structure as a *path operation function's* parameter, with `Field` instead of `Path`, `Query` and `Body`.

 ## JSON Schema extras